Local-global principle and integral Tate conjecture for certain varieties: Chow sheaves and the filtrations on cohomology

-If $\mathcal{F}$ is a torsion, homotopy invariant \'etale sheaf with transfers, or a qfh, or h sheaf on the category of schemes over $X$, with torsion order prime to $p$, the Suslin rigidity theorem \cite[Theorem 4.5]{Suslin_Voevodsky_homology} implies that $\mathcal{F}$ is a locally constant sheaf.
+If $\mathcal{F}$ is a torsion, homotopy invariant \'etale sheaf with transfers, or a qfh, or h-sheaf on the category of schemes over $k$, with torsion order prime to $p$, the Suslin rigidity theorem (\cite[Theorem 4.5]{Suslin_Voevodsky_homology}, \cite[Theorem 7.20]{Mazza_Voevodsky_Weibel_Lecture_motivic_cohomology}) implies that $\mathcal{F}$ is a locally constant sheaf.
 Since we work over an algebraically closed field, locally constant is the same as constant.
-Thus for any torsion sheaf $\mathcal{G}$ with torsion order prime to $p$, its Suslin complex $C^*(\mathcal{G})$ is isomorphic to the pull-back of a complex of locally constant sheaves.
+For any torsion h-sheaf (resp. qfh-sheaf, \'etale sheaf with transfer) $\mathcal{G}$ with torsion order prime to $p$, the presheaf $X \mapsto h^{-i}(C_*\mathcal{G}(X)), i\geq 0,$ of the cohomology of its Suslin complex $C_*(\mathcal{G})$ is homotopy invariant (\cite[Corollary 7.5]{Suslin_Voevodsky_homology}, \cite[Corollary 2.19]{Mazza_Voevodsky_Weibel_Lecture_motivic_cohomology}), and thus the Suslin complex $C_*(\mathcal{G})$ is quasi-isomorphic to a complex of constant h-sheaves (resp. qfh-sheaves, \'etale sheaves).
 Moreover if $\mathcal{F}$ is a constant \'etale sheaf, we have isomorphisms (\cite[Theorem 10.2, 10.7]{Suslin_Voevodsky_homology})

 Since we assume that $k$ is algebraically closed, $\SP k$ has no higher cohomology for any sheaf in any of these three topologies.
-Therefore for any complex of constant sheaves, we also have the isomorphism of cohomologies for $X=\SP k$.
-In particular, above discussions apply to the complex $C^*(Z_\eq(X, r))\otimes \ZZ/N \ZZ$.
+Therefore for any complex $K^*$ that is quasi-isomorphic to a complex of constant sheaves, we also have the isomorphism of hypercohomology for $X=\SP k$ by the degeneration of the spectral sequence at $E_2$-page.
+In particular, above discussions apply to the complex $C_*(Z_\eq(X, r))\otimes \ZZ/N \ZZ$.
 We may identify the cohomology of this complex. \begin{thm} Let $X$ be a quasi-projective variety defined over an algebraically closed field $k$.
 Let $N$ be an integer, non-zero in the field.
-We have the following isomorphisms.
+We have the following isomorphisms for each non-negative integer $i$.